A no-bake, rich, and crunchy Chocolate Salami I first loved in Portugal. Perfect for chocolate lovers and impressively easy to make at home!

 Tips for the Perfect Chocolate Salami

 - Use the best quality Dutch-processed cocoa you can find — it makes a big difference in that deep, luxurious flavour.
-You can also use regular unsweetened cocoa powder.
+You can also use regular unsweetened cocoa powder or just Store bought Hot Chocolate Powder for ease.

 - Break your biscuits roughly rather than crushing them into crumbs to get the perfect mix of textures.